 other instance store volumes, these instance store volumes persist only for the life of

 Amazon EBS-backed, you can still start and stop your instance.
 When you stop an instance, your application persists, but your production data in the instance store does not persist.
 For more information about instance store volumes, see Amazon EC2 Instance Store.

 Write performance depends on how your applications utilize logical block addressing (LBA) space.
 If your applications use the total LBA space, write performance can degrade by about 90 percent.
-Benchmark your applications and monitor the queue depth (the number of pending I/O requests for a volume) and I/O size.
+Benchmark your applications and monitor the queue length (the number of pending I/O requests for a volume) and I/O size.

 Write amplification refers to an undesirable condition associated with flash memory